 Take a Planetary Walk at the Observatory

 The Jack C. Davis Observatory’s Planetary Trail is a great learning experience for kids and adults!
 Take the short trail from the Observatory parking lot to learn about stars, planets, and moons while surrounded by some of Carson City’s more stunning views of the Sierra.
+You can also catch a Saturday Night Star Party at the Jack C. Davis Observatory on select Saturdays during the month.
 The trail ends and connects with the paved V&T trail if you’d like to extend your walk.

 Stroll our Beautiful Downtown